 Your statement and proposal should be submitted as a single, combined document with a clear subheading for each.

-Your research proposal could comprise a detailed outline of your proposed research, written in English and not exceeding the guide length.
-The proposal needs to have a clear research question and must indicate a potential thesis supervisor.
+Your research proposal should comprise a detailed outline of your proposed research, written in English and not exceeding the guide length.
+The proposal needs to have a clear research question, a research design and methods section, and should discuss the background, existing literature and significance of the topic, as well as providing a brief timeline.
+We recommend you have section headings for each of these parts.
+You must also indicate a potential thesis supervisor in the proposal.

 The word count does not need to include any bibliography or brief footnotes.

 - the coherence of the proposal

 - the academic interest of the project

 - ability to present a reasoned case in English